sonobi-ucf-hackathon/social_blog_dataset/README.md

 What cool things can be done with this dataset!
 Here are some pointers.

 * Can you identify most influential or important bloggers in the network?
-How do you measure the influence or importance?
+How do you measure this influence or importance?

 * Can you recommend some interesting bloggers whom a blogger can follow and send friend request?